 On the other hand, the majority of vegetable oils are high in polyunsaturated fat — mainly omega-6.

-The problem with vegetable oils
+What’s the problem with vegetable oils?

 As mentioned above, this vast amount of polyunsaturated fatty acids in vegetable oil causes two major problems: